simonw/datasette/docs/custom_templates.rst

 The :ref:`cli_publish` command can be used to publish your static assets, using the same syntax as above::

-    $ datasette publish cloudrun mydb.db --static loc:static-files/
+    $ datasette publish cloudrun mydb.db --static assets:static-files/

-This will upload the contents of the ``static/`` directory as part of the deployment, and configure Datasette to correctly serve the assets.
+This will upload the contents of the ``static-files/`` directory as part of the deployment, and configure Datasette to correctly serve the assets from ``/assets/``.

 .. _customization_custom_templates: